metosin/boot-alt-http/README.md

 ## Features

-- By default uses a free port starting from port 3000
+- By default uses a free port
+- Serves index.html for URIs pointing to a directory
 - Only serves files from classpath, no options to serve files from file system or use Ring handler.
 Use [something](https://github.com/pandeiro/boot-http) [else](https://github.com/danielsz/system) for that!